 If you find yourself facing a criminal charge in Williamson County, how you choose to handle the adversity can impact you and your family for a long time.
-There are a wide range of misdemeanor charges in Texas that cover a variety of prohibited behavior.
+There is a wide range of misdemeanor charges in Texas that cover a variety of prohibited behavior.
 What they all have in common is that they have the potential to bring jail time and otherwise impact your life and reputation in serious ways.

 Criminal charges are divided up into felony offenses and misdemeanor offenses in Williamson County and in all of Texas.
 Misdemeanor charges are less serious than felony charges.
 A criminal charge is a felony because it comes with the possibility of going to prison.
 Even if you’re found guilty and given the max for a misdemeanor, the court can sentence you to no more than a year in a local jail.